PUPIL RECORDS

 Education Code 49069 Absolute right to access (parents’ right of access to student records)

-Education Code 51216 Pupil proficiency; assessment; conference to further pupil’s progress; instruction in basic skill for pupil not demonstrating sufficient progress
+Education Code 51216 student proficiency; assessment; conference to further student’s progress; instruction in basic skill for student not demonstrating sufficient progress

 California Code of Regulations (formerly Calif.
 Administrative Code), Title 5: